 Also on July 2, 1943: What a difference a few years make.
 The “kid next door” had grown into a lovely young woman who was being presented, as the two articles show, as a glamorous young star.

 July 2, 1944: Here are two mentions of Judy.
 The first relays a story that was circulating that Judy called the fire department from her home.
 The fire, which was not in anyone’s home nor was anyone hurt, was contained.
 Judy indulged the firemen by signing their helmets.
 The second is an early notice about the upcoming MGM extravaganza, Ziegfeld Follies.
 Judy pre-recorded and filmed her segment in 1944 although the film wouldn’t be released until 1946.

 July 2, 1948: “The Pirate is here” – the MGM soundtrack album, that is.
-The album was the second Judy Garland soundtrack album released by the recently formed MGM Records.
+The album was the second Judy Garland soundtrack album released by the recently formed MGM Records and the first in which she was the featured star.
 The label issued soundtracks for all of Judy’s films from 1946 through 1950, and reissued them, as well as many compilations, into the 1990s.

 July 2, 1951: Judy began a week-long engagement at The Royal Theater in Dublin, Ireland.
 This was part of her UK tour after opening her new stage show (and ushering in her Concert Years) at The London Palladium that previous April/May.